Willie Lumpkin: Fictional character biography

-In Marvel Comics, Willie Lumpkin serves as the mail carrier whose Manhattan route includes the joint home and office of the superhero group the Fantastic Four.
+Willie Lumpkin is a mail carrier whose Manhattan route includes the joint home and office of the Fantastic Four.
 On occasion he falls into the danger that typically surrounds the adventuring heroes.
 Examples include a story in which he is forced to spend Christmas Eve locked in a closet while the Fantastic Four fight the Super-Skrull, or when he helped to save the team from the Mad Thinker.
 This incident involved Reed's trust in Lumpkin; he had hired the mailman to manipulate the machinery as part of a safety routine.

-Later, Lumpkin is mind-controlled into accessing Doctor Doom's time machine by a minion of Immortus.
-An alien Skrull also impersonates him in another story to infiltrate the Fantastic Four's headquarters.

-Willie Lumpkin was visited by the Ghost of Christmas Past who couldn't find the address to J. Jonah Jameson.
-This incident led to Willie disliking Christmas.

-He also briefly dated Peter Parker's Aunt May.
-When May briefly appeared to have died, Lumpkin grieved and was seen to befriend a new companion named Doreen Greenwald.
+Lumpkin briefly dates Peter Parker's Aunt May.
+When May briefly appears to have died, Lumpkin grieves and is seen to befriend a new companion named Doreen Greenwald.

 Lumpkin has since retired, and his niece Wilhemina "Billie" Lumpkin has taken his position as the Fantastic Four's mail carrier.

 He was interviewed about the Fantastic Four on the news show Lateline, saying how though the group took on cosmic menaces, they always found time to greet him.
-Sometime later, the super-team, miniaturized, entered his body to remove an otherwise inoperable brain tumor.
+Sometime later, the Fantastic Four enter Lumpkin's body in miniature form to remove an otherwise inoperable brain tumor.

-Lumpkin was later hired as a biology teacher for the 'Future Foundation', a school founded by the Fantastic Four.
-Willie enjoyed a trip to the moon when the Future Foundation and associates decided to hold a party.
-Lumpkin is also hired as a moderator for the FF's online presences.
+Lumpkin was later hired as a biology teacher for the Future Foundation, a school founded by the Fantastic Four.

-During the "Venom War" storyline, Willie Lumpkin was among those possessed by the Zombiotes while delivering the mail.
-He was freed by the possession by Agent Anti-Venom who advised him and the person his Zombiote appearance had cornered to take shelter inside a building.

 Other versions

-An alternate universe variant of William Lumpkin from Earth-1610 appears in Ultimate Fantastic Four.
-This version is a government agent for the Baxter Foundation who is in his forties and overweight.
+An alternate universe version of William Lumpkin appears in Ultimate Fantastic Four.
+This version is a government agent for the Baxter Foundation.